 - Lions in the Okavango Delta have famous and ongoing battles with resident buffalo herds.
 Cape buffalo are also the primary prey for lions in most of Zimbabwe.

-- Kruger’s lions have incredibly broad monthly diets, including zebra, giraffe, ostrich, wildebeest and small crocodiles.
+- Kruger’s lions have incredibly broad monthly diets, including zebra, giraffe, ostrich, blue wildebeest and small crocodiles.

 - Lions in Namibia cannot afford to be picky as prey is extremely widespread – so they also eat everything from small reptiles and mice to giraffe and sometimes hippos.